 If you have a friend or family member with a mental illness, some of their behaviour might worry you.
-This section suggests some ways to deal with unusual behaviour.
+Unusual behaviour in a relative is often the hardest part of mental illness for people to understand, accept and cope with.
+This page suggests some ways to deal with unusual behaviour.

 - Unusual behaviour in a relative is often the hardest part of mental illness for people to understand, accept and cope with.

 - There are lots of reasons why people do things.
 Not everything your relative does is because of their illness.

 - All situations and relationships are different.
 What works for you might not work for someone else.

 - You may have to change your approach when your relative’s moods change.

 - It can take time for things to change.
 It can help to keep trying and to be positive.

 - You might find it helpful to keep a record of the things you have tried, and whether you thought they were helpful or unhelpful.

 - Not all of our suggestions will work for you.
 At the end of this factsheet there is a template diary you can use to make your own guide.